-- When you select data within an accelerated data model, you can further constrain your search by indicating a dataset within that data model that you want to select data from.
+- When you select data within an accelerated data model, you can further constrain your search by indicating an object within that data model that you want to select data from.
 You do this by using a

 whereclause to indicate the

-nodenamevalue indicates where the dataset is in a data model hierarchy.
+nodenamevalue indicates where the object is in a data model hierarchy.

 - When you use

 nodenamein a search, you always use the following construction: